 The modelled estimates of emigration at the local authority level are constrained to the IPS estimates at regional level.

 A combination of 2011 Census and IPS data are used to add sex and age detail to the modelled local authority emigration estimates.
 This process groups local authorities into clusters based on sex, age and citizenship data gained from the census.

 Census data for immigrants are used to classify local authorities into clusters that have similar patterns of UK born and non-UK born migration, as a proportion of the total population.

 We use census data to classify local authorities into groups, as IPS data are not reliable at local authority level.

 Immigration data are used because census data on emigration are unavailable to produce estimates of emigration.
 We assume that immigration data are likely to show similar patterns of UK-born and non-UK-born migration to that exhibited in emigration patterns at local authority level.

 Citizenship and sex

-Using the local authority clusters derived from census data, IPS data for emigrants are used to create a distribution by citizenship (British, non-British) and sex, for each cluster.
-The IPS is broken down by citizenship because it is assumed that British and non-British emigrants are likely to have a different age structure.
+Using the local authority clusters derived from census data, IPS data for emigrants are used to create a distribution by citizenship (British and non-British) and sex for each cluster.
+The IPS data are broken down by citizenship because it is assumed that British and non-British emigrants are likely to have a different age structure.